-- b.
-Payment of benefits -Unmatched after-tax savings can be withdrawn at any time.
+b.
+Payment of benefits - Unmatched after-tax savings can be withdrawn at any time.
 Pre-tax savings and earnings thereon and Roth 401(k) savings and earnings thereon are available only for withdrawal at termination of employment or age 591⁄2, except under certain financial hardship conditions.
-Vested company contributions and earnings are available for withdrawal, upon vesting, except that vested company contributions and a participant's matched after-tax savings cannot be withdrawn in a partial withdrawal within 24 months after the contribution is made.
+Vested company contributions and earnings are available for withdrawal, upon vesting; however, such amounts are not available for in-service withdrawals prior to age 59 1⁄2.
+A participant's vested company contributions and matched after-tax savings cannot be withdrawn in a partial withdrawal within 24 months after the contribution is made.
 Terminated employees with a vested account balance of more than \$1,000 (including any unpaid loan balance) may defer distribution until age 70 1⁄2.
-A participant who terminates employment for any reason, and who, on the effective date of termination, had three or more years of continuous service, is entitled to receive his or her entire account balance, including all company contributions.
-A participant who terminates employment for any reason with less than three years of continuous service will forfeit nonvested company contributions unless termination is by reason of permanent layoff, total and permanent disability, involuntary termination of employment under circumstances which would satisfy paragraph 2.1 (a) of the United States Steel Corporation Supplemental Unemployment Benefit Program for Non-Union Employees, or death.
-Forfeiture occurs as of the date on which the participant (i) incurs five consecutive one year breaks in continuous service, or (ii) if earlier, receives a distribution of the entire vested portion of his account. - c.
-Forfeited accounts Any forfeited nonvested company contributions (\$1.069 million in 2019 and \$1.158 million in 2018), from either matching company contributions or Retirement Account contributions, are credited to the Company and applied to reduce any subsequent company contributions required under the Plan.
-In 2019 and 2018, company contributions were reduced by \$1.260 million and \$1.130 million, respectively, from forfeited nonvested accounts.
-Forfeitures occurring on or after January 1, 2015 may be applied to plan expenses. - d.
+A participant who terminates employment for any reason, and who, on the effective date of termination, had two or more years of continuous service, is entitled to receive his or her entire account balance, including all company contributions.
+A participant who terminates employment for any reason with less than two years of continuous service will forfeit nonvested company contributions unless termination is by reason of permanent layoff, total and permanent disability, involuntary termination of employment under circumstances which would satisfy paragraph 2.1(a) of the United States Steel Corporation Supplemental Unemployment Benefit Program for Non-Union Employees, or death.
+Forfeiture occurs as of the date on which the participant (i) incurs five consecutive one year breaks in continuous service or (ii) if earlier receives a distribution of the entire vested portion of his account.

+- c.
+Forfeited accounts Any forfeited nonvested company contributions (no forfeitures in 2019 and \$20 thousand in 2018), from either matching company contributions or Retirement Account contributions, are credited to the Company and applied to reduce any subsequent company contributions required under the Plan.
+In 2019 and 2018, company contributions were reduced by \$18 thousand and \$12 thousand, respectively, from forfeited nonvested accounts.
+Forfeitures occurring on or after January 1, 2015 may be applied to plan expenses - d.
 Participant accounts Under the investment transfer provisions, and absent any trade restrictions under Section 16b of the Securities Exchange Act, a participant can elect to transfer funds (including matching company contributions) between investments on a daily basis.
 Transfer requests made before the time that markets close on a day stock markets are open are processed after markets close that same day.
 All other transfer requests are processed after markets close on the next day that the stock markets are open.
 Transfers are permitted on a daily basis but may be subject to fund specific restrictions and limited by other pending transfers.